ahmadmsaadeh/GT/README.md

 - Setup the database using mysql ( sql code is inside database folder ).
 - Run the application: `npm start`

+## Vision

+At GreenThumb, our vision is to transform urban environments into thriving, sustainable ecosystems by empowering communities to engage in urban gardening and sustainable living practices.
+We believe that by fostering collaboration, sharing knowledge, and providing access to essential resources, we can make a significant impact on the way people interact with their urban surroundings.